Percolation for the stable marriage of Poisson and Lebesgue with random appetites: Introduction

-A formal construction for the probability space for this model can be found in \cite{Diazldsm}, based on the construction proposed by Meester and Roy for the Boolean model of continuum percolation (see \cite{MR}, pp. 16--17).
-Suffice it to say that it warrants the independence between appetites and centers, and the independence among the appetites for different centers.
-Besides, it also warrants the application of some ergodic properties needed below.
+In Section 2 we will mention some results showing that, under some conditions, this is the only construction with the property of stability.
+Now, in \cite{Diazldsm} we presented a formal construction of the probability space, based on the construction proposed by Meester and Roy for the Boolean model of continuum percolation (see \cite{MR}, pp. 16--17).
+We will not present it here, but suffice it to say that it entails the independence between appetites and centers, and the independence among the appetites for different centers.
+Besides, it also entails the application of some ergodic properties needed below.